-- a) Proposals for telecommunications development will be permitted provided that the following criteria are met - The siting and appearance of the proposed apparatus and associated structures should seek to minimise impact on the visual amenity, character or appearance of the surrounding area; - ii.
+- a) We will support and proactively lobby for installing and upgrading broadband infrastructure to improve availability and speed across the Parish - b) Proposals for telecommunications development will be permitted provided that the following criteria are met - The siting and appearance of the proposed apparatus and associated structures should seek to minimise impact on the visual amenity, character or appearance of the surrounding area; - ii.
 If on a building, apparatus and associated structures should be sited and designed in order to seek to minimise impact to the external appearance of the host building; - iii.
 If proposing a new mast, it should be demonstrated that the applicant has explored the possibility of erecting apparatus on existing buildings, masts or other structures.
-Such evidence should accompany any application made to the (local) planning authority; - iv. the development should not have an unacceptable effect on areas of ecological interest, areas of landscape importance, archaeological sites, conservation areas or buildings of architectural or historic interest.
+Such evidence should accompany any application made to the (local) planning authority: - iv.
+If proposing development in a sensitive area, the development should not have an unacceptable effect on areas of ecological interest, areas of landscape importance, archaeological sites, conservation areas or buildings of architectural or historic interest.